 Cambridge Personal Injury Lawyer

-Fortunately, a Cambridge personal injury lawyer may be able to help.
-A seasoned personal injury attorney in Cambridge could help you handle negotiations with insurance companies and advocate on your behalf, as well as evaluate settlement offers to see whether they meet your specific needs.
+Fortunately, our Cambridge personal injury lawyers can help.
+Our legal team can help you handle negotiations with insurance companies and advocate on your behalf, as well as evaluate settlement offers to see whether they meet your specific needs.
+Call the Law Office of John J. Sheehan at (617) 925-6407 for a free case evaluation.

 Determining Liability in a Cambridge Personal Injury Lawsuit